Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 <b>5.
 Time and Money.</b>

 Another important reason behind my decision is that getting a college degree is expensive and takes a very long time.
 I am fortunate enough to live in Montreal where there are cheap, relatively fast and quality options.
-Unfortunately, none have all three at the same time.
-The Masters in Management in Analytics at McGill University is only a year, but costs 45,000 CAD.
-Data Science graduate degree at Montreal’s School of Commerce is only 6000$ thanks to government subsidies but takes about 1.5 to 2 years to complete and I could only start in August or January.
+Unfortunately, none have all three at the same time.  <a href="https://mcgill.ca/desautels/programs/mma">The Masters in Management in Analytics at McGill University</a> is only a year, but costs 45,000 CAD.
+Data Science graduate degree at <a href="https://www.hec.ca/en/programs/masters/master-data-science-business-analytics/index.html">Montreal’s School of Commerce</a> is only 6000$ thanks to government subsidies but takes about 1.5 to 2 years to complete and I could only start in August or January.

-This leaves me with online options (moving cities is not an option at this point).
-Lambda School seems to have a fantastic program – I have talked to many alumni and they all gave excellent feedback on the school.
+This leaves me with online options (moving cities is not an option at this point). <a href="https://lambdaschool.com/courses/data-science/">Lambda School</a> seems to have a fantastic program – I have talked to many alumni and they all gave excellent feedback on the school.
 However, I am not eligible for their financing options because I don’t live in the US.
 Therefore, it’s 26,000 CAD to join the program.

 A cheaper and faster way is to make my own curriculum through a combination of MOOCs, bootcamps, free online resources, books meetups and competitions.
 See my list of resources I am using at the end of the article.